 What is the CAT?

-Centers for Advanced Technology (CATs) are part of the Empire State Development Division of Science, Technology & Innovation (NYSTAR), a program funded by New York State (NYS) through the Economic State Development division.
+Centers for Advanced Technology (CATs) are part of the Empire State Development Division of Science, Technology & Innovation (NYSTAR), a program funded by New York State (NYS) through the Empire State Development division.

 The CATs provide funding and support for partnerships between university researchers and New York State companies that leads to novel high-tech products.
 There are 15 designated CATs in NYS.